bert1111/kinequick-calendar-pdf-parser/README.md

 ```
 3. Have Google Calendar set up in Home assistant.

-For the script to work your "agenda.txt" file has to be in the "www" folder reachable via Samba.
+For the script to work, your "agenda.txt" file has to be in the "www" folder, reachable via Samba.
-I added this shell command to do an automation to get it there before I call my script so I don't have to give access to the www folder to anyone.
+I added this shell command (put also in configuration.yaml) to do an automation to get it there before I call my script,
+so I don't have to give access to the www folder to anyone.

 ```
 shell_command: